kshitijrajsharma/horizournal/src/content/pages/about.md

 ## Personal Interests

-When not working, I enjoy my pets, playing basketball and FIFA, Hiking , traveling, and exploring new places.
+When not working, I love my pets, playing basketball and FIFA, Hiking , traveling, and exploring new places.
 However, my ultimate passion remains mapping, and I continue to advocate for FOSS and contribute to open data initiatives.

 ![lovies](/posts/cats-dogs.png)